roadtocode4u/spaceship/docs/python-programming/05-conditional-statements/05-conditional-statements.md

 In the above example, we are create a two variables `a`& `b`, in their stored values `20` & `10` respectively and check the `if statement` a==b if this condition is true the the output is `A is equals to B`.

 ### if--else Statements
-if statement can have two outputs. the first output is if your comparision is `true`, the second if your comparision is `false` then output is only one.
+if statement can have two outputs. the first output is if your comparison is `true`, the second if your comparison is `false` then output is only one.

 **Syntax:**
 ```python